 - Let’s do multi threading!
 Okay, but you might need to rewrite all your tests.
 See our series of blog posts explaining how to do multi-threaded testing with JUnit 4.
 This will definitely speed up the build but it will still take a long time compared to non-Selenium testing.

 Or - you can use the Sauce Labs Jenkins plugin to run the tests seamlessly on the Sauce cloud.
-This will give you access to a comprehensive and growing list of 250 browser/OS combinations.
+This will give you access to a comprehensive and growing list of over 700 browser/OS combinations.

 Challenge 3: Updating browsers

 If you go down the “real browser” route (as opposed to headless testing), you’ll need to worry about updating your browsers.
 Each time a new version of IE / Firefox / Chrome / Safari comes out, you’ll need to install it on your local machine/s.
 And uninstall old browsers that are no longer relevant.
 And deal with browsers that want to auto-update themselves, while you want to test specifically on an older version.
 All of this creates a big ongoing maintenance effort.

 At Sauce Labs, a big part of our service is taking care of this maintenance effort for you.
 We can set up a cloud VM for you on the fly which has practically any combination of browser and operating system, and we work hard all the time to add the latest platforms.

 It’s important to consider how you’ll scale up your testing in the future.
 If you add more Selenium tests - for example, to test more functionality or new features - this will increase the build time and the system resources required.
 Also, if you want to test on additional browsers/platforms, this will increase build time.

 Keep in mind that your test running capacity will be limited by either: